wang-q/gams/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    clear      Clear some parts from Redis
+    anno       Annotate anything that contains a ctg_id and a range clear      Clear some parts from Redis
     env        Create a .env file
     feature    Add genomic features from range files